Naser2/gitRails/README.md

 # helloWorldRails

-This wiil be about practice rails but not limited.
+This will be about practice rails but not limited.